avershinina/cheat_sheets/README.md

 # the SET UP
 to remember how to do stuff

-* For writing - use ShareLaTeX
+* For writing - typora + markdown\lalex
-* For programming and data analysis - use jupyter + rstudio
+* For programming and data analysis - use jupyter + rstudio + sublimeText
 * For bibliography - use typora + markdown
 * For papers - Mendeley, if google-docs - paperpile.
 * Do not know which method to use? - http://methodspopgen.com/